Interview AUTHOR, Doctor & TRAVEL GUIDE Specialist CORRADO PASSI ..

 Massimo: When, I was a child, I had discovered the art of truffles, when I accompanied my uncle.
 The early morning preparation and going to the mountains, with the dogs, is where my profound interest really started.

-possible truffle, it was like a gold rush for me, being well versed in how difficult it was to find truffles.
+Once the dog pointed to the location where there could of been a possible truffle, it was like a gold rush for me, being well versed in how difficult it was to find truffles.
 I had started to think of the commercial business end of trading, buying and selling this bespoken gift of Mother Nature and I had gotten hooked !

 It has always fascinated me, how people spend so much money for a mere few grams of truffles.
 So, I had begun to bring truffles to Chefs and Restaurateurs, who would be the real promoters and skipping the “middle-men”.
 It is a grand pleasure to collaborate with professional Chefs.

-Margaux: Could you tell our audience, what are the main types of truffles, where they are from and how are they implemented in the
+Margaux: Could you tell our audience, what are the main types of truffles, where they are from and how are they implemented in the culinary arts ?

 Massimo: For me, there are four major categories of truffles, which nature provides all year long.